sheftrip/Dutch-English-Translator/README.md

 This project was done in a group of five as a part of the course, Information Retrieval.

-Files containing the text on which the translator was trained has not been uplaoded due to size restrictions.
+Files containing the text on which the translator was trained have not been uplaoded due to size restrictions.